Corinna442/OS_CGreen/Lab07.md

 ## Part 3 - Virtual Playground:

-1. How to change your desktop background in your VM:
+1. How to change your desktop background in your VM: Right click on an empty area of your desktop and choose `Change Background`.
-2. How to install VSCode in your VM:
+2. How to install VSCode in your VM: Go to the terminal in your VM by typing `Ctrl-Shift-T`.
+Type this command: `sudo snap install --classic code`.
+This installs the snap package of Visual Studio Code.
+To launch it, enter `code`.
-3. How to connect to your AWS instance from your VM using `ssh`:
+4. How to connect to your AWS instance from your VM using `ssh`: